Pacific Northwest Adventure

 Pacific Northwest Adventure Itinerary

-For five days, you’ll hike through glaciers—more than anywhere else in the United States!—framed by gigantic Fraser fir trees and cascading rivers.
-The incredibly lush landscape offers multiple opportunities to marvel at its biodiversity, and with a little bit of luck, you might even spot a few sunbathing marmots, mule deer or black-tailed deer, and mountain goats scrambling up rock faces!
-In between days on the trail, trade your backpack for oars as you canoe on picturesque Diablo Lake, looking up at the soaring peaks surrounding you.
+For five memorable days, hike through a national park with more glaciers than anywhere else in the United States, framed by framed by gigantic Fraser fir trees and cascading rivers.
+(But don’t worry, you won’t be hiking on ice and snow!
+Pleasant temperatures await.)
+This lush landscape offers multiple opportunities to marvel at its biodiversity—with a little bit of luck, you might even spot a few sunbathing marmots, mule or black-tailed deer, and mountain goats scrambling up rock faces!
+In between days on the trail, trade your backpack for oars as you canoe on picturesque Ross Lake, looking up at the soaring peaks surrounding you and your friends.

-After your tour of the North Cascades on foot, launch your boats on the iridescent waters of the Skagit River, fed by the glaciers that reach all the way north to southern British Columbia.
-As you paddle class two and three rapids with your friends, make sure you look up for bald eagles gliding overhead.
+After exploring the North Cascades on foot, get ready to launch your rafts on the iridescent waters of the Sauk River, fed by glaciers stretching north to southern British Columbia.
+Paddle through exhilarating class II and III rapids with your friends, and don’t forget to look up for bald eagles soaring overhead.

 Sea kayak in Bellingham Bay